auyer/rcpassos.me/posts/ebpf/index.md

 - I ran the examples for some BPF tools, and chose two to dive into
 - When I got to the Kernel code, I had to read a lot of it to understand what was happening
 - I tried using trace-cmd to watch the execution of a BPF program, but it was not satisfactory
-- I used the Kernel's `printk(KERN_INFO ...);` to track the execution of the BPF program in the Kernel, watching the outputs with `dmseg -w` (in the VM I created in my last article)
+- I used the Kernel's `printk(KERN_INFO ...);` to track the execution of the BPF program in the Kernel, watching the outputs with `dmseg -w` (with the VM I created in [my last post](https://rcpassos.me/post/linux-kernel-build-environment).)
 - Compiled the Kernel with warning levels 1, 2, and 3 to see what kind of warnings are there in this subsystem.
 I also used this to make small contributions.

 ## Testing inside a VM

 I compiled my versions of the Linux Kernel to explore, adding print statements to the Kernel code.
 To test it, I ran it all in a VM, with the setup described in [my last post](https://rcpassos.me/post/linux-kernel-build-environment).

+To run `bpftool`, and `BCC` in the Debian VM, I had to install some dependencies:

 ```bash
 apt update